lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 21. Avoid Boolean Expression Control Flow

-Lily does not use chained `and/or` expressions as a replacement for normal control flow.
+Lily does not use chained `and/or` expressions as a substitute for explicit control flow, because the shorter expression often hides decision-making and becomes difficult to reason about when `false` or `nil` are valid values.

 ##### Avoid